john-itcsolutions/cheirrs/README.md

      Follow the README.md instructions on the repo site to build the client.

      Similarly we need to allow (Elastos) Carrier-shielded communication between "edge" (here, Host), and worker-0.
-Thus we must install the same Python client (python-grpc-adenine) from github.
+Thus we must install the same Python client (python-grpc-adenine) from github onto the Host.

      We are currently having a problem related to the same errors when we ran "test.sh" from smart-web.
 It appears to be due to lack of a jwt token at authentication in both cases.